salus-sage/bookmark-selection/README.md

 ## Status

 Proof of concept.
 Tested in recent Firefox and Chromium.
-Functional but buggy:
-It may fail to highlight the bookmarked text in some cases, but it is unlikely to cause harm.
+Functional, but might fail to highlight the bookmarked text in some edge cases.

-This project uses a [proposed syntax](https://www.w3.org/TR/selectors-states/#frags) for encoding an arbitrary selection in the fragment identifier of a URL.
-It also doubles as a simple test scenario for [Apache Annotator](https://annotator.apache.org/) modules.
+This project uses a [proposed syntax](https://www.w3.org/TR/selectors-states/#frags) for encoding an arbitrary selection in the fragment identifier of a URL, as implemented in [selector-state-frags](https://github.com/Treora/selector-state-frags/).

 ## Usage